raees21/BBD_Internship_Price_Comparison_Website/README.md

 5. Launch Settings
  - Sets the initial launch configuration for the Application
 6. Startup Class
- - Startsup services so the application can run - such as Auth0 for Google authentication and the Database
+ - Startsup initial services so the application can run - such as Auth0 for Google authentication and the Database

 ### Testing

 These are the tests I executed to test the Application

-1.
+a) Preliminary Checks, See if I have a Web Browser Installed
+b) Start Webserver and SQL Server
+c) Login Using Google
+d) Type a Grocery Name in text box and press enter
+e) Add required Items to cart and see if cart populates
+f) Logout of user
+g) Log back in

+Expected Outcomes

+a) All Preliminary checks done and Web Browser was installed
+b) Webserver Starts and connects to Database
+c) Login Successfull and user is now logged into website
+d) List of stores with the selected grocery appears and Highlights the cheapest option
+e) Cart Populates correctly
+f) User Logged out successfully
+g) User Logged in and cart is kept in memory so it shows the same as before